MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SecurityPlanning.md

     security features.
 Also, operating system editions that are for business purposes typically have more security features.

-- Use the Windows Update tool provided with Windows Vista®, Windows 7, Windows 8, Windows Server 2008, and Windows Server 2012 to maintain the most current security patches.
+- Use the Windows Update tool provided with Windows Vista&reg;, Windows 7, Windows 8, Windows Server 2008, and Windows Server 2012 to maintain the most current security patches.